tobiasschuerg/android-week-view/README.md

 Android library for displaying an overview of events for a week like in a schedule(us) or timetable(uk).

-It's the week view initially used in Schedule Deluxe (https://play.google.com/store/apps/details?id=com.tobiasschuerg.stundenplan), which is now outfactored in favor of a better modularization.
+It's the week view initially used in Schedule Deluxe (https://play.google.com/store/apps/details?id=com.tobiasschuerg.stundenplan), which is now outsourced in favor of a better modularization.

 <img src="https://github.com/tobiasschuerg/android-week-view/blob/master/meta/device-2018-02-24-121341.png" height="400">